snsa-kscc/one-four-four/content/portfolio/timberland-croatia-advice-of-an-icon-fw25.md

 To (re)introduce the brand to broad audience and old/new generations of loyal fans.

 To further position the brand as legacy and „future classic”.

+Following the revival of “90s/00s” trend of on the streets, poster guerilla OOH.

+Communicating the global ambassador of the campaign (Skepta) – on the streets – to communicate the brand/campaign to a younger/broader audience.

+Rationale: this type of “OOH” campaign fits as an addition to other channels of brand communication: in – store (VM), digital (social networks), PR, experiential (event).

 <!--EndFragment-->